If you are trying to find the types of succulents in India that can survive easily in the Indian climate?

 This plant can handle light to moderate sunlight conditions and ideally be placed in a location where it can receive bright indirect sunlight.

 Water it when the soil gets dry.
-(Get one with self watering pot)
+(Buy one with a self-watering pot)

 Jade plants are one of the cutest succulents in India that requires almost zero maintenance.